CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 CGNSBase_t.
 The name of the CGNS database can be specified by the user and is stored in the "Name" field of the CGNSBase_t node.
-Current CGNS conventions require that the CGNSBase_t node be located directly below a "root node" in the database file indentified by the name "/".
+Current CGNS conventions require that the CGNSBase_t node be located directly below a "root node" in the database file identified by the name "/".

 A database file may contain multiple CGNS databases, and thus multiple CGNSBase_t nodes.
 However, each node labeled CGNSBase_t in a single